Understanding WCAG 2.1 Success Criteria

 Let's take a look at the update in more detail.

 As mentioned, the last major update to the WCAG guidelines was back in 2008, when you could still impress your friends with this new-fangled thing - a smartphone.
-Today's explosion of new devices (mobiles, tablets, wearables, intelligent household appliances, etc) bring a range of complexity that didn't exist in 2008.
+Today's explosion of new devices (mobiles, tablets, wearables, intelligent household appliances, etc) brings a range of complexity that didn't exist in 2008.
 WCAG 2.1 expands into this new territory, introducing success criteria to cover interactions using touch, device orientation, and complex gestures.

-At first pass, some of the new criteria can seem to pour cold water over the design fun that can be had with the latest technologies, such as the ability to interact with websites by changing device orientation, shaking the device or using certain complicated gestures.
+At first pass, some of the new WCAG 2.1 criteria can seem to pour cold water over the design fun that can be had with the latest technologies, such as the ability to interact with websites by changing device orientation, shaking the device or using certain complicated gestures.
 However, W3.org provides some great persona-based examples of the real-world problems each success criterion is designed to address, to help ensure your ground-breaking user experience is also an inclusive one:

-- Device orientation: WCAG 2.1 advises not to restrict content view to a "single display orientation, such as portrait or landscape, unless a specific display operation is essential."
+- Device orientation: WCAG 2.1 advises not to restrict the content view to a "single display orientation, such as portrait or landscape, unless a specific display operation is essential."
 Why?
 Because if, for example, your tablet is attached to your wheelchair, the user has no way to rotate their tablet to access that content.

 - Motion activation: Motion sensors in devices open up exciting new ways for users to interact with web interfaces, but WCAG 2.1 highlights the design pitfalls of relying on a device's motion sensors alone to trigger functionality e.g. by asking the user to shake, spin, or tilt their device.
 What if a user can't shake their phone because it is connected to their wheelchair or their dominant arm is broken (remember, accessibility helps people who are temporarily impaired too)?
 Or what if the user has had to disable motion activation on their tablet because they suffer from tremors?